OmishaPatel/CoffeeShop/README.md

 * NGINX
 * AWS

-# Working On

-* Adding and removing items in cart works on localhost.
-These two features doesn't work in production.
-Currently working on adding integration of payment to the website.

 # Installation
 * To run this project first clone it then install modules using `yarn install`